 - Autodesk AutoCAD

 - Bentley Microstation

 - ESRI ArcGIS software

 - Virtual reality modeling language VRML software

 - Trimble Terramodel

 - Traverse PC

 - SiteComp Survey

-How to Become a Geodetic Surveyor
+How Long Does it Take to Become a Geodetic Surveyor?

-Where Geodetic Surveyors Are Employed
+Where do Geodetic Surveyors Work?

 The table below shows some of the most common industries where those employed in this career field work.